 If the family misses the first scheduled appointment without requesting a new inspection date, the CCHA will automatically schedule a second inspection.
 If the family misses two scheduled inspections without CCHA approval, the CCHA will consider the family to have violated its obligation to make the unit available for inspection.
 This may result in termination of the family's assistance in accordance with Chapter 12.

 8-II.D.
-SPECIAL INSPECTIONS [HCV GB, p.
-10-30]
+SPECIAL INSPECTIONS [24 CFR 982.405(g)]